CompPhysVienna/n2p2/README.md

 # Authors

- - Andreas Singraber (University of Vienna)
+ - Andreas Singraber
+ - Saaketh Desai and Sam Reeve (CabanaMD interface)

+See also AUTHORS.rst for a list of contributions.

 # License